5 Ways To Deal With 'New Relationship Anxiety' Before You Implode

 It’s OK if this all takes time.
 Remember: This is who you are and there is no shame in learning and healing from the past.
 Your past has after all allowed your present to be what it is today.

-With time and practice, your anxiety about the past will begin to stand down as you absorb this new reality and come to believe that you are in fact safe.
+With time and practice, your anxiety about the past will begin to stand down as you absorb this new reality and come to believe you are safe.
 This is how the realities of your current relationship lay to rest the ghosts from your past for good, and allow you to focus on the connection and joy you deserve.